-Every week, I review blogs that cover talent development to find the very best talent development posts.
-This week, you’ll find pointers to pieces high performance work systems, incentives, growing on and through the job, leadership approval ratings, and one reason why mentoring programs fail.
+Every week, I review blogs and other publications that cover talent development to find the very best talent development posts.
+This week, you’ll find pointers to pieces succession planning, onboarding, big data and the hunt for talent, and why talent management is an innovation imperative.